Ready to learn more?

 Scholarships

-The Electrical Engineering Technician program will provide you with a solid foundation in electrical and electronic theory and practices.
+The Electrical Engineering Technician program will provide students with a solid foundation in electrical and electronic theory and practices.

-In this college engineering program’s courses, under the supervision of a qualified instructor, you’ll be exposed to a defined range of electrical functions.
+In this college engineering program’s courses, under the supervision of a qualified instructor, students will be exposed to a defined range of electrical functions.
 Among them will be installation, testing, maintaining, repairing, analyzing and troubleshooting specific kinds of electrical circuits, equipment and systems.

-Upon program completion, you’ll be able to work as an entry-level electrical engineering technician in a range of employment settings in commercial and utility industries that use electrical technology.
-You’ll also be prepared for various other electrical environments, including those relating to power distribution and utilization, electrical maintenance, and installation and control systems.
+Upon program completion, graduates will be able to work as an entry-level electrical engineering technician in a range of employment settings in commercial and utility industries that use electrical technology.
+Students will also be prepared for various other electrical environments, including those relating to power distribution and utilization, electrical maintenance, and installation and control systems.

 What You’ll Learn